WhelWomen's Health Evidence Lab

 Uterine fibroids

-Extremely common and estrogen-driven, yet undertreated relative to prevalence; shares hormonal biology directly with adenomyosis and endometriosis.
+Extremely common and estrogen-driven, yet undertreated relative to prevalence, and sharing hormonal biology directly with adenomyosis and endometriosis.

 EstrogenInflammation